michaela012/wcma_vis/README.md

 Color, by contrast, lends itself well to exploration.
 By selecting a color and brightness classification, users can see all pieces that belong to that type.
 This makes every piece visible to the user and promotes no piece over another.
 From here, users can see detailed information by selecting any of the individual pieces.

-Since the purpose of the color classifications is to aid user experience, the bounds of the color category are set loosely, so as to encourage a more even distribution of pieces.
+Since the purpose of the color classifications is to aid user experience, the bounds of the color categories are set loosely, so as to encourage a more even distribution of pieces.
 The three dominant colors in each collection image are isolated using k-means clustering.
 All pieces were grouped according to the most dominant color unless that color is sepia, as there is a large body of sepia images (1224, whereas the next largest category has 601).
 Images are only classified as sepia if the top three dominant color values are in this category, otherwise the piece is categorized based on the top non-sepia color.

 Made for an independent study, Fall 2019, with advisors Iris Howley (CSCI) and Beth Fischer (WCMA).